symfony/symfony-docs/book/templating.rst

 .. note::

-   The available "engines" are can be configured and even new engines added.
+   The available "engines" can be configured and even new engines added.
    See :ref:`Templating Configuration<template-configuration>` for more details.

 .. index::